Religion and the City

 The take-home examination counts for 50%, the mid-term essay for 50% of the final course grade

-A graded scale A ¿ F, where A is the top grade and F is the failing grade.
+A graded marking scale (A to F) is used.
+A is the top grade and F means Failed.